Academic Advising Center

 Can I apply to a major in the Department of Allied Health Sciences and still graduate on time?

 When you apply into a new major, not all previously completed coursework may apply to the new major.
 The later in your academic career you apply, the less likely you are to be able to meet program requirements and graduate "on time."
-For example, it's typical for a student who applies and is admitted to a major in the Department as a junior or senior to require an additional semester or year to complete all program requirements.
+A student who applies and is admitted to a major in the Department as a junior or senior may require an additional semester or two to complete all program requirements.
 You may be able to use summer sessions to get back "on track."
 However, we do not recommend utilizing excess credit to catch up on requirements as over-extending yourself during an academic semester can result in lower grades and make you less competitive for graduate school applications or employment opportunities.
 You should discuss your plan of study and any concerns you have with your academic advisor as early as possible.

-How do I declare a major or concentration in the Department of Allied Health Sciences?
+How do I declare a major in the Department of Allied Health Sciences?

 The process of declaring an Allied Health Sciences major or optional concentration varies depending on your student status.
 Visit our undergraduate admissions page for detailed information about declaring a major, changing your major, or applying into an optional concentration.